One good knife and spice?

 Many years later I find myself in Florida doing my internship for my Hotel and Restaurant Management bachelor's degree.
 As I come close to completing my year long internship I felt management wasn't for me.
 Something about the United States made me feel I could do anything.
 There were certain freedoms, aspirations and possibilities that I felt could be met here.
 I graduated in absentia in Kenya as I enrolled into a culinary arts program at a community college in Florida.
 I completed my four year program in less than three.
 I was determined to become a chef!

-To graduate I had to meet the last requirement of intership at a restaurant.
+To graduate I had to meet the last requirement of internship which was getting work experience at a restaurant.
 Desperate, I applied anywhere and everywhere.
 All I kept getting were rejections.
 This was 2008 during a global recession, no one was hiring let alone hiring an intern.
-One day came an email requesting a phone interview which I passed but had an in-person interview with the restaurant chef.
+One day came an email requesting a phone interview which I surprisingly passed (I was extremely nervous) but had an in-person interview with the restaurant chef.
 Days later they told me I was hired.
 It is only later I realized I would be interning at one of the top fine-dining restaurants in the state.
 I worked at Bull & Bear at the Waldorf Astoria for about 4 years before moving to the Four Seasons Resort at their upscale restaurant.